OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure.markdown

 > Coming soon.

-# Deploy the Orchard binary to an Azure Website using FTP.
+# Deploy the Orchard binary to an Azure Website using FTP

 > Draft.
 Not tested yet.